Linda@CranioSacralBoulder

 Look to our comedians, to lighthearted silly movies, to the authors who make you smile or lift up your heart.

-Robert Sapolsky, Candace Pert, and Anne Lammott are three authors that make me laugh and give good info about life and being human.
+Robert Sapolsky, Candace Pert, and Anne Lamott are three authors who make me laugh and give good info about life and being human.

-Pick up the phone, clean it and then call a friend or family member to share a laugh.
+pick up the phone and call a friend or family member to share a laugh.